magcil/e-prevention-challenge/readme.md

 ## 4. References

-Our Transformer component is based on the "SiT: Self-supervised vIsion Transformer" paper:
+Our Transformer component is based on the "SiT: Self-supervised vIsion Transformer" paper [1].
+Moreover, this repo is part of our participation in the 2nd e-Prevention Signal Processing Grand Challenge [2].

 <a id="1">[1]</a>
 S. Atito, M. Awais, J. Kittler (2021).
 SiT: Self-supervised vIsion Transformer. arXiv preprint arXiv:2104.03602.

+<a id="2">[2]</a>
+P. P. Filntisis, N. Efthymiou, G. Retsinas, A. Zlatintsi, C. Garoufis, T. Sounapoglou, P. Tsanakas, N. Smyrnis, P. Maragos (2024).
+“The 2nd e-prevention challenge: Psychotic and non-psychotic relapse detection using wearable-based digital phenotyping,”.
+Proceedings of the International Conference on Acoustics, Speech and Signal Processing.
+IEEE, Seoul, South Korea, 2024.